labsonar/stationarity_analysis/README.md

 - **apps/:** Contains the Python scripts that leverage one or more libraries.
 These scripts can be designed as command-line applications for practical use.
 - **notebooks/:** If desired, this directory can be added to include Jupyter Notebooks to showcase demonstrations, tutorials, and interactive code examples.

+## Docker
+This project was develop to run in the docker available at [docker hub](https://hub.docker.com/r/labsonar/processing)

 ## License